JHGuitarFreak/UQM-MegaMod/README.md

 I've made the process super easy for Windows, as long as you have Visual Studio 2008 or Visual Studios 2015-2019.
 Just load up the solution file and compile away.
 For Visual Studio 2008 the solution file is under `build/msvs2008` for Visual Studios 2015-2019 the solution file is under `build/msvs2019`

-#### MinGW
+#### MSYS2

+Make sure you've installed all the necessary packes by executing these two commands in the MSYS2 bash:

+	pacman -Syuu

+then

+	pacman -S make pkg-config mingw-w64-i686-gcc mingw-w64-i686-libogg \
+		mingw-w64-i686-libpng mingw-w64-i686-libsystre \
+		mingw-w64-i686-libvorbis mingw-w64-i686-SDL2 mingw-w64-i686-zlib

-Start MSYS and `cd` to the UQM-MegaMod directory then execute this command:
+Start a MSYS2 MinGW 32-bit bash, `cd` to the UQM-MegaMod directory, then execute this command:

-`./mingw.sh uqm`

-Or if you want to do it manually execute these commands:

-`export C_INCLUDE_PATH=$PWD/dev-lib/MINGW/include`
-`export LIBRARY_PATH=$PWD/dev-lib/MINGW/lib`
-`export PATH=$PATH:$PWD/dev-lib/MINGW/bin`
-`./build.sh uqm`
+	./build.sh uqm

-When executing the helper script or last command in the manual method you'll come to a configuration screen where you can select a few developer-centric options.
+When executing this command for the first time you'll come to a configuration screen where you can select a few developer-centric options.
-Just hit `enter` and UQM will start building.
-It'll take awhile and you'll see a few scary warnings but everything *should* build fine.
+Just hit enter and UQM will start building.
+It'll take awhile and you'll see a few scary warnings but everything should build fine.

 ### Other Platforms
 You'll have to gather all of the necessary dependencies and hope for the best.